ddombrov/MancalaAndAyoGame/README.md

 Mancala Game Player

 ## Description
 This assignment should allow you to play a Mancala game via a GUI, with either the Kalah or Ayo rule set and save/load features.
-Keyword should.
 ## Getting Started

 ### Dependencies